-Northeastern University has developed a comprehensive approach to alcohol abuse prevention and education modeled after the NIAAA's College AIM (Alcohol Intervention Matrix) recommendations, which strongly support the use of programs with complementary components that include: individual level strategies for at-risk or alcohol-dependent drinkers and environmental strategies that target the campus community and student population as a whole.
-Specifically, alcohol and other drug education, prevention, intervention and treatment efforts at Northeastern include:
+The University has developed a comprehensive approach to alcohol abuse prevention and education modeled after the NIAAA's College AIM (Alcohol Intervention Matrix) recommendations, which strongly support the use of programs with complementary components that include: individual level strategies for at-risk or alcohol-dependent drinkers and environmental strategies that target the campus community and student population as a whole.
+Specifically, alcohol and other drug education, prevention, intervention and treatment efforts at the University include:

-- Assessment, brief intervention and referral services at the Office of Prevention and Education at Northeastern - available via skype for students at regional campuses; - Orientation; and - Required online alcohol education program for all incoming students.
+- Assessment, brief intervention and referral services at OPEN available via skype for students at regional campuses; - Orientation; and - Required online alcohol education program for all incoming students.